nosborne11/Nick-Neural-Network/README.md

     alpha_const   (this is the alpha for calculating the new weights/thetas of the constant variable in backwards propogations) momentum   (a momentum variable to reduce the cyclicality of alphas)

-  All these variable have defaults if not passed (see code for default settings)
+  All these parameters have defaults if not passed (see code for default settings)

+This package fits a Neural Network to data given through Fit_NN()

+  This takes 2 numpy array, one for the X variables and one for the target vairables.

 Other functionalities are: